Apply to Be a Student Leader

 To be considered for a student leadership position, you must do the following:

-- Have an interview with professional staff members either on February 2, 2020 or during other designated times.
+- Have an interview with professional staff members during designated times.
 You will be emailed a link to sign up for your interview time.

-We expect to send out offer letters during the first week of April 2020.
-All student leaders who accept their offers will need to attend a spring training workshop, date to be determined.
+We expect to send out offer letters by end of April 2023.
+All student leaders who accept their offers will need to attend a spring training workshop.
+Information will be provided by the supervisor of your position when your Spring workshop will take place.

-If you have any questions, please contact the Office of Student Affairs (Room 100) or email [email protected].
+If you have any questions, please contact the Office of Student Affairs via email [email protected].

 The Campus Activities Board (CAB) functions as a student‐run programming board with advisement from the Office of Student Affairs.
 CAB works collaboratively to develop and plan programming to enhance student life for the Juilliard community.
 Through social and educational programs, outings, and larger campus traditions, CAB works to increase community on campus.
 CAB is responsible for planning both small and large campus‐wide events throughout the year.